Research & Strategy

 Research

-I conducted interviews and a literature review about the epinephrine autoinjector to understand:
+I conducted interviews and a literature review about the EpiPen to understand:

-There is an opportunity to design an autoinjector that is compact, intuitive, and affordable for individuals age 15+ who have anaphylaxis-inducing allergies.
+There is an opportunity for an EpiPen that is compact, intuitive, affordable, and attractive.
+People who need it should want to have it with them.

 2